Last Saturday we did a "Gift Revolution" event at the "Fort Lauderdale Boat Parade".

 It is Sunday night and I am sitting at the airport waiting on my wife to fly in from Boston.
 Pearl Jam is playing on the radio.
 It is one of the few songs I like by them.
 I think the song is called "Alive".

-really enjoy watching people.
+I think the airport is one of the best places to watch people.
+I really enjoy watching people.
 God has made each of us in such a unique way.

+We often think others are so peculiar.
 I am sure they think the same thing when they look at us.

 I am convinced the lady sitting in front of me is on some type of mind- altering drug though.
 She keeps hanging out of her car and doing some very strange things.
 Come to think of it my kids tell me I'm strange sometimes.
 I think they are right.